Zoran Luledzija

 Set text direction

-Since one of the added languages, Arabic, uses a non-default text direction (rtl), explicit handling of this is needed.
+Since one of the added languages, Arabic, uses a non-default text direction (RTL), explicit handling of this is needed.
 For that reason, we will add the getDirection function, which will return the appropriate direction for the given locale.
 To demonstrate how this works in practice, we will adjust the dir attribute of the container element within the App component.
 Note that you can also set the dir attribute on the html element to adjust the content of the entire HTML page.
 However, for simplicity, we will not address that in this post.

 The App.jsx file: